THINGS TO KNOW ABOUT JAPANESE BANKS

-Japanese banks are mostly just like banks in other countries.
-But there are a few things to know.
-For short-term studies (that is, less than 6 months), students may not need to open a bank account.
+There are a few things to know about banks in Japan.
+For short-term studies (less than 6 months), students may not need to open a bank account.
 But for any stay of 6 months or more, it is necessary to open a bank account in Japan.
+For students who plan to do part time work in Japan must have a Japan bank account.
 It makes life much easier.
 And it is not so difficult to do anyway.

-As aforementioned, it is possible to find ATMs that are open 24 hours a day.
-ATMs in Japan operate the same way as anywhere else: users can draw money, make deposits (in cash), make transfers and update their bankbook.
-To access the ATM, one needs its cash card or bankbook.
+As mentioned, it is possible to find ATMs that are open 24 hours a day.
+ATMs in Japan operate the same way as your local ATMs.
+Probably the major difference would be is in Japan you can also update your bank book (passbook) in ATM.

 お振り替え: Transfer from one of your account to another